thanos-io/thanos/docs/components/store.md

 ```
 type: in-memory
 config:
-  # Maximum number of bytes the cache can contain (defaults to 250MB).
+  # Maximum number of bytes the cache can contain.
-  max_size_bytes: 262144000
+  max_size: 250MB

-  # Maximum size of a single item in the cache (defaults to 125MB).
+  # Maximum size of a single item in the cache.
-  max_item_size_bytes: 131072000
+  max_item_size: 125MB
 ```

 ### Memcached index cache